adamierymenko/fenc/README.md

     curl https://raw.githubusercontent.com/adamierymenko/fenc/master/fenc.c >>fenc.c ; cc -O2 -o fenc fenc.c ; rm -f fenc.c

+### FAQ

+Why is encrypting and decrypting with a file not working?

+Try removing the newline from the end of the file.

 ### Internals

 This program uses ~~Gandalf the White~~Daniel Bernstein's excellent